 Depending on the specific otoplasty procedure, the the procedure can be performed with either a general or local anesthetic, the latter of which can be used together with intravenous (IV) sedation if appropriate.
 Dr. Bajaj’s chosen surgical approach will dictate the type and location of incisions.
 Most otoplasty procedures are performed on an outpatient basis, and surgery times can range from one to three hours depending on the extent of the case.

 The full recovery time for otoplasty can take several months.
 The patient is required to wear surgical dressing and a compression bandage around the head to protect the ear during the first couple of days, after which this garment is replaced with a looser headband as the need.
-All bandages may be removed about seven days after the surgery date, and Dr. Bajaj will indicate whether a headband should be worn at night or more often.
+All bandages may be removed about three to seven days after the surgery date, and Dr. Bajaj will indicate whether a headband should be worn at night or more often.
 This period is when a large amount of the swelling will go down, and patients can usually return to work within a week.
+Some patients may experience stinging or aching in their ears, which is normal after this type of surgery.
+Dr. Bajaj will prescribe the appropriate pain medication to manage discomfort.

 During the healing period, patients should take the following measures: